Do I Need Boat Insurance? All Your Boat & Yacht FAQs Answered

-The cost of damages for which you may be personally responsible after a serious incident involving your vessel can quickly add up to exceed the limits on your policy.
+The cost of damages for which you may be personally responsible after a serious incident involving your vessel can quickly add up to exceed the limits on your boat policy.
 Umbrella insurance can provide extra protection in these cases, and is a valuable addition to any insurance portfolio, particularly if you have many assets to protect.
-Talk to you insurance representative to see if an umbrella policy is right for you.
+Talk to your insurance representative to see if an umbrella policy is right for you.

-Premiums & Discounts
+Premiums & Boat Discounts

 You may be eligible for discounts based on factors like: